SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 To complete the setup of this scenario, please follow the instructions carefully.

 > [!Note]
-> To setup this scenario, we assume a basic techncial knowledge of the SAP BTP platform (in particular related to Destination and Cloud Connector setup), SAP Build and SAP S/4HANA (in particular, on custom development).
+> To setup this scenario, we assume a basic technical knowledge of the SAP BTP platform (in particular related to Destination and Cloud Connector setup), SAP Build and SAP S/4HANA (in particular, on custom development).

 ### :one: Setup of the content in S/4HANA on-prem/private cloud